Aarons Pets Ltd

 Dry foods typically found in the supermarket (go-cat, own brands, etc) will often contain a higher level of cereals.
 This is to keep costs down.
 Cereals are used as a filler because meat is more expensive.
 Some will add high levels of vegetables for the same reason.

 Premium cat dry diets will have a high meat content and use easily digestible cereals such as brown rice or potato.
-Products like Pro plan, Hills, James Wellbeloved and Royal Canin are premium dry diets.
+There are also many grain free options for cats.
+Products like Privilege, Eden, Arden Grange and Canagan are premium dry diets.

 A good dry cat food manufacturer will also do specific diets for different ages, lifestyles and special needs.
 Royal Canin for example also have breed specific food for Persian and Siamese cats.